MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 ## Deploy the Java app

 Now that you enabled CI/CD, modifying the source code creates and runs builds and releases automatically.
-You can also create and run releases manually.
+You can also create and run releases manually, as follows:

-1. Select **Create release** at the upper right on the pipeline page.
+1. At the upper right on the release pipeline page, select **Create release** .

-1. Select your stage in the left pane, and in the right pane, select the stage name under **Stages for a trigger change from automated to manual**.
+1. On the **Create a new release** page, select the stage name under **Stages for a trigger change from automated to manual**.

 1. Select **Create**.

-1. Select the release number in the banner, and then select your stage name and select **Deploy**.
+1. Select the release name, hover over or select the stage, and then select **Deploy**.

-1. Select **Deploy** again in the popup window to start the deployment to Azure.

 ## Test the Java web app

 After deployment completes successfully, test your web app.

-1. Copy your web app URL from the Azure portal.
+1. Copy the web app URL from the Azure portal.

    ![App Service app in the Azure portal](media/cicd-microprofile/portalurl.png)